kubeshop/testkube/docs/docs/guides/going-to-production/authentication/oauth-cli.md

 # OAuth for CLI

+By default, testkube cli uses the "proxy" client which leverages the [kube apiserver proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies/) to reach the testkube api server.
+This implies granting users access to testkube internals in order to reach the testkube api REST endpoint (when using commands such as `testkube get artifact` )

+This section describes how to protect the testkube api-server REST api endpoint with [oauth2 authentication authorization grant](https://oauth.net/2/grant-types/authorization-code/), for use by the testkube cli as an oauth 2 client.
+In this mode, kubetest users do not need to be granted "kubetest administrator roles".

 Testkube doesn't provide a separate user/role management system to protect access to its CLI.

 Users can configure OAuth-based authentication modules using Testkube Helm chart parameters and the CLI config command.